 Buy Modern IDL now!

-Modern IDL offers IDL programmers one place to look, for beginners and advanced users alike.
+Modern IDL offers IDL programmers one place to look for explanation, techniques, and reference material, for beginners and advanced users alike.

 "...
 But I've always wanted a thorough, concise, up-to-date overview of the the IDL language and its vast capabilities.
 This is exactly what Mike's book provides in 464 very informative pages...
 Highly recommended!"